Configuration includes project settings, environment variables, frontmatter, SDK modes, and checkpoint/resume for caching LLM call results.

 Label deny rules and auth configs from all layers merge via union — a deny on secret → op:cmd from ANY layer blocks that flow in the merged policy.

-See security-policies for basic definition, policy-capabilities for capability syntax, policy-label-flow for label rules.
+See security-policies for basic definition, policy-capabilities for capability syntax, policy-label-flow for label rules, policy-authorizations for authorization syntax.

 Policy Auth